seclab-ucr/Themis/README.md

 ## Source Code

-Note that, the offline phase requires quite a lot of domain expertise in Linux TCP and symbolic execution.
+Note that, the offline phase requires quite a lot of domain expertise in Linux TCP and symbolic execution, and docs can be found [here](offline).
-This documentation will focus on the online phase, so you may have a taste of how the ambiguity-aware NIDS works.
+This README will focus on the online phase, so you may have a taste of how the ambiguity-aware NIDS works.

 The structure of the repo is as follows: